 The new FFDCA section 408(g) provides essentially the same process for persons to "object" to a tolerance regulation issued by EPA under new section 408(e) and (l)(6) as was provided in the old section 408 and in section 409.
 However, the period for filing objections is 60 days, rather than 30 days.
 EPA currently has procedural regulations which govern the submission of objections and hearing requests.
 These regulations will require some modification to reflect the new law.
-However, until those modifications can be made, EPA will continue to use those procedural regulations with appropriate adjustments to reflect the submitted to the OPP docket for this rulemaking.
+However, until those modifications can be made, EPA will continue to use those procedural regulations with appropriate adjustments to reflect the new law.

+Any person may, by August 12, 1997, file written objections to any aspect of this regulation (including the automatic revocation provision) and may also request a hearing on those objections.
+Objections and hearing requests must be filed with the Hearing Clerk, at the address given above (40 CFR 178.20).
+A copy of the objections and/or hearing requests filed with the Hearing Clerk should be submitted to the OPP docket for this rulemaking.
 The objections submitted must specify the provisions of the regulation deemed objectionable and the grounds for the objections (40 CFR 178.25).
 Each objection must be accompanied by the fee prescribed by 40 CFR 180.33(i).
 If a hearing is requested, the objections must include a statement of the factual issues on which a hearing is requested, the requestor's contentions on such issues, and a summary of any evidence relied upon by the requestor (40 CFR 178.27).
 A request for a hearing will be granted if the Administrator determines that the material submitted shows the following: There is genuine and substantial issue of fact; there is a reasonable possibility that available evidence identified by the requestor would, if established, resolve one or more of such issues in favor of the requestor, taking into account uncontested claims or facts to the contrary; and resolution of the factual issues in the manner sought by the requestor would be adequate to justify the action requested (40 CFR 178.32).
-Information submitted in connection with an objection or hearing request may be claimed confidential by marking any part or all of that information as Confidential Business Information (CBI).
+Information submitted in connection with an objection or hearing request may be claimed confidential by marking any part or all of that information as CBI.
 Information so marked will not be disclosed except in accordance with procedures set forth in 40 CFR part 2.
 A copy of the information that does not contain CBI must be submitted for inclusion in the public record.
 Information not marked confidential may be disclosed publicly by EPA without prior notice.